Gran.Fanm.Kiki

 Halfway Isn’t Closure

-Recently, I unlocked and opened a window.When it came time to close it, the lock wouldn’t budge.
+Recently, I unlocked and opened a window in my bathroom.
+When it came time to close it, the lock wouldn’t budge.
 The window was fully shut, but the lock refused to click into place.I stepped back and noticed something I had completely overlooked, there were two locks.The first lock was the one giving me trouble.
 Instead of fighting with it, I moved down to the second lock and closed it easily.
-For a moment, I almost convinced myself that maybe the first lock was just stubborn by design and never meant to close all the way.Something in me said, “try again”.With the confidence from closing the second lock, I went back to the first one… and it clicked effortlessly!What changed?
-Not the lock.
-Me.Once I stopped forcing the situation and allowed myself a moment of ease, I was able to return with more clarity, more patience, and more alignment.Sometimes we convince ourselves that “halfway” is good enough, but, deep down, we know we’re settling.I’m glad I didn’t leave that lock halfway.
+For a moment, I almost convinced myself that maybe the first lock was just stubborn by design and never meant to close all the way.
+Then, something in me said, “try again”.With the confidence from closing the second lock, I went back to the first one… and it closed effortlessly!Sometimes we convince ourselves that “halfway” is good enough, but, deep down, we know we’re settling.I’m glad I didn’t stop halfway.
+I’m glad I pushed through.This moment reminds me of who I am: someone who finishes what she starts.— Gran.Fanm.Kiki

 A Note from the Balcony